solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 ## Run images in Azure Kubernetes Service (AKS)

+1. Open the
+    `C:\labfiles\microsoft-mysql-developer-guide\Artifacts\04-AKS`
+    directory with Visual Studio Code

-1. Ensure kubectl is installed:
+2. Open a new terminal window, ensure kubectl is installed:

     ``` powershell
-    cd 04-aks
+    $resourceGroupName = "YOUR_RESOURCEGROUP_NAME";

     az aks install-cli

     az aks get-credentials --name "mysqldevSUFFIX" --resource-group $resourceGroupName
     ```

-2. Run the following commands to deploy the containers:
+3. Run the following commands to deploy the containers (be sure to update the variable values):

     ``` powershell
     $acrName = "mysqldevSUFFIX";